VerKnowSys/sofin/README.md

 ## FAQ:
-* "It's not working on my Linux distro with applied grSecurity patch on kernel!" - You must set sysctl setting on your machine: `kernel.grsecurity.tpe = 0`.
-It's required by some software to perform tests successfully. (exec priviledges issue).
 * "Definition 'name' is broken and it doesn't build on my system!" - Usually caused by conflicting software, installed in system paths (f.e. /usr/bin, /usr/lib, /usr/local).
 Sofin implies clean base system.
 * "It's not working!".
 Contribute with a fix!